 At the ominously named Devil’s Passage you will abseil down waterfalls, hike over craggy rocks and dive into warm pools.
 The canyon is about 6.5 feet wide and 330 feet high.
-Just being there is enough take your breath away.
+So just being there is enough take your breath away.

-If you have time to kill after your canyoning adventure, go to Plitvice National Park.
+If you have time to kill after your canyoning adventure, then go to Plitvice National Park.
 You’ll find turquoise lakes fed by dozens of magnificent waterfalls that topple over cliffs worn smooth over time.
-Not too bad, right?
+So not too bad, right?

-There is a boardwalk that runs through the park, around the lakes and through the surrounding forests.
-You can either follow this all the way through the park or you can hire a rowing boat and navigate through the water.
+There is a boardwalk that runs through the park, too, around the lakes and through the surrounding forests.
+So you can either follow this all the way through the park or you can hire a rowing boat and navigate through the water.
 Or both if you have time.
-Finish the day with some local Croatian grub in nearby Zadar.
+And then finish the day with some local Croatian grub in nearby Zadar.